aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-16-How-Accurate-are-Fight-Odds.md

 with fight odds information regarding the majority of the UFC fights that occurred between 2013 and present.

-In particular, the dataset consists of 2929 UFC fights from 260 UFC events, spanning from April 27, 2013 to January 20, 2021.
+In particular, the dataset consists of 2941 UFC fights from 261 UFC events, spanning from April 27, 2013 to February 06, 2021.

 Among other things, the dataset lists the best odds for each fighter around the time of their fight, as well as the winner of each fight.